The benefits of not drinking alcohol are significant - ditching the drink can dramatically boost your mental and physical health.

 7. Not drinking alcohol can reduce the amount of fat in your liver

-Dr Dan warns of cirrhosis, a very serious form of liver damage that leads to scar tissue which prevents it from working properly.
-It includes symptoms such as fatigue, nausea, yellow skin and in extreme cases coughing up blood.
+One of these is cirrhosis, a very serious form of liver damage that leads to scar tissue that prevents the organ from working properly.
+Symptoms include fatigue, nausea, yellow skin and in extreme cases coughing up blood.

 This is often the result of long-term liver damage though, with the first stage of liver disease being a buildup of fat from breaking down the alcohol.

-In fact, one study found that heavy alcohol use was associated with “upper facial lines, under-eye puffiness and midface volume loss.”
+In fact, one study in the Journal of Clinical and Aesthetic Dermatology found that heavy alcohol use was associated with “upper facial lines, under-eye puffiness and midface volume loss.”
 Yikes.

-A vodka and cranberry costs us a massive seven and a half teaspoons.
-Whilst a rum and coke adds up to seven teaspoons.
-Even a slimline G&T has plenty of hidden sugar, racking up a costly 4 teaspoons (that’s 36% of your daily intake).
-And the proverb ‘cider makes you wider’ stands true to its word, with a pint of the stuff containing five teaspoons.
+A vodka and cranberry includes a massive seven and a half teaspoons of sugar, while a rum and coke adds up to seven teaspoons.
+Even a slimline G&T has plenty of hidden sugar, racking up four teaspoons (that’s 36% of your daily intake).
+And the proverb ‘cider makes you wider’ is true to its word, with a pint of the stuff containing five teaspoons.

 Suffice to say that alcohol is known for carrying too much sugar and so not drinking alcohol promises to prevent energy dips, rotting teeth and weight gain.
-Plus, one study showed it greatly diminishes the risk of you developing alcohol-related diabetes too.
+Plus, one study in the journal of Diabetic Medicine showed it greatly diminishes the risk of developing diabetes too.

-10. Ditching alcohol can lead to a better sex life
+10. Going sober can lead to a better sex life

-Research suggests that alcohol can be a bit of a double-edged sword in the bedroom… On the one hand, it can enhance our libido, but at the same time it reduces our ability to perform.
+Research by the American Medical Society on Alcoholism suggests that alcohol can be a bit of a double-edged sword in the bedroom… On the one hand, it can enhance our libido, but at the same time, it reduces our ability to perform.